mikenewbuild/mikefallows/posts/using-jest-tests-to-replace-jquery-in-a-shopify-theme.md

 })
 ```

 As I worked my way through the code I was able to find other opportunities to add utilities for frequently used jQuery features like toggling classes, or wrapping elements in another element.
-With the tests as backup it greatly reduced the amount of time to replace jQuery, and in many cases allowed me to significantly improved the simplicity and readability of the code.
-I often find that making code easier to test, improves the code itself.
+With the tests as backup it greatly reduced the amount of time it took to replace jQuery, and in many cases allowed me to significantly improve the simplicity and readability of the code I was refactoring.

+I often find that making code easier to test improves the code itself.

 ### Next steps

-With these tests in place I can now take steps towards a CI/CD pipeline which will allow me to run tests automatically when merging new features or fixes which will reduce the chances of regressions being introduced as well as time spent testing manually.
-But for now I'm just happy to be able to write tests easily and get quick feedback.
+With these tests in place I can now take steps towards a CI/CD pipeline which will allow me to run tests automatically when merging new features or fixes.
+This will reduce both the chances of regressions being introduced, as well as the time spent testing manually.

+For now, I'm just happy to be able to write tests easily and get super quick feedback.